LIHPC-Computational-Geometry/honeycomb/.github/ISSUE_TEMPLATE/1-bug.md

 ---
 name: Bug Report
 about: Use this template to report a bug you encountered.
-title: "Bug: Title"
+title: "bug: title"
 labels: bug,
 assignees:
 ---

-# Description
+Short description if relevant

 ## Information